oswg/akasha/solar-cross/1974_solar-cross_space-tapes_002.md

 We have spoken many times in your past, about a subject you have called Love.
 And it has been most rewarding, to witness your thoughts, as you have pursued the various meanings brought to your consciousness.
 Of course, there remains a vast amount of thought, still available, on this topic.
 However, at this time, I should like to direct your thoughts into a somewhat different avenue.

-Let us think about that most inclusive subject, called The Light.
+Let us think about that most inclusive subject called The Light.
 The Light, as it has been described, in many of the texts upon your world, and in conversations and discussions, has seemed to be possessed of many exceptional qualities.
 We have noted upon many occassions, your various expressions concerning the Light.
 The Light of the Radiant One.
 The Light of the Divine.
 The Light of the Creator—-or whatever other descriptive sources that you visualize the Light emanating from.

 As you can see, there is a great deal of confusion about this subject of The Light.
 Perhaps I may somehow increase your awareness regarding this.
 When you employ the term 'the Light', perhaps you could visualize it in this way: the Light is of no specific color, and yet, it is All Colors.
 Whether it be the visualization of the pure white radiance, or however you do visualize it, it's color qualities are very incidental.
 But you are calling forth, and knowingly or not, invoking the most powerful emanation in Creation.